tito-arch/BABC-2/content/posts/tesla-s-rumoured-new-model-pi-smartphone-designed-to-work-on-mars.md

 ![](/uploads/mars-coin-640x411.webp)

-This phone will also use the Starlink satellites owned by Elon Musk himself. integrating with this new technology means that this phone will have a mind-blowing internet connection even with weak signal strength.
+This phone will also use the Starlink satellites owned by Elon Musk himself. integrating with this new technology means that this phone will have a mind-blowing internet connection even with weak signal strength you can still access the internet or make calls.

 Starlink will also extend its connections to Mars, making sure if you are on Earth or Mars, the experience is the same.
 The phone will also run neural link technology which is still being developed.
-With this technology you will be able to control your phone using your mind scientists are still working on this with actually several successes read more[ here](www.blog.bunnieabc.com)
+With this technology you will be able to control your phone using your mind. scientists are still working on this with actually several successes read more[ here](www.blog.bunnieabc.com)

 Still, the model pie will integrate with other Tesla products like electric vehicles, home batteries, and even solar panels.